 - Technics and Pro-Jects made a several of the list of preferred used turntables as well.
 They both are of a lesser dollar amount than the Rega and the Linn so they may be more your style.

-Make sure no matter who the manufacturer is you keep the above tips in mind.
+Make sure no matter who the manufacturer is, you keep the above tips to buy a used turntable in mind.